mdcao/npAnalysis/README.md

 --------------------------------

 The streamline agorithms and auxiliary programs for setting up the pipeline are provided in japsa package (https://github.com/mdcao/japsa).
-In addition, the free-software dependencies are required:
+In addition, the following free-software dependencies are required:

  1. Java >=1.7
  2. bwa >=7.10 (0.7.10-r858-dirty recommended)